Gender inequality has increased, says US ambassador-at-large for global women's issues nominee | Law-Order

 - United States

-The COVID-19 pandemic, climate crisis and rise of authoritarianism, along with conflicts in various parts of the world, have resulted in an increase in gender inequality, according to an Indian-American nominated for the position of the ambassador-at-large for global women's issues.
+The COVID-19 pandemic, climate crisis and rise of authoritarianism, along with conflicts in various parts of the world, have resulted in an increase in gender inequality, according to Indian-American Geeta Rao Gupta, who is President Joe Biden's nominee for the position of the ambassador-at-large for global women's issues.

+During her confirmation hearing on Thursday before the Senate Committee on Foreign Relations, Gupta, an expert on gender and women's issues, said she was proud to be a US citizen and a first-generation immigrant who belongs to a family of professional women, each of whom dedicated their lives to serving their communities – and from a family of men who supported them fully.

+''If you look at the world today, the situation of women, if you look at the gender inequality indicators, they show that the inequality has increased,'' she said.

-''We have regressed on gender equality because of the threats that we've had at the moment, which is the COVID-19 pandemic, which has kept women from the labour force, the climate crisis, the rise of authoritarianism, conflicts around the world,'' Geeta Rao Gupta said in response to a question from Senator Jeanne Shaheen during her confirmation hearing before the Senate Committee on Foreign Relations.
+''We have regressed on gender equality because of the threats that we've had at the moment, which is the COVID-19 pandemic, which has kept women from the labour force, the climate crisis, the rise of authoritarianism, conflicts around the world,'' she said in response to a question from Senator Jeanne Shaheen.

-''If you look at the world today, the situation of women, if you look at the gender inequality indicators, they show that the inequality has increased,'' Gupta told lawmakers.

 According to Gupta, there are many inequities and indignities that women suffer around the world which hold them back from participating fully in the economy.